raspberrypi/style-guide/style-guide.md

 *   blog
 *   Blogger – Google trademark when referring to the blogging platform
 *   blogroll
 *   Blu-ray – a Blu-ray Disc Association (BDA) trademark, so note capitalisation and hyphen.
 Use as an adjective only.
+*   Blu Tack (noun) - Bostik product
+*   Blu-Tack (verb) - 'to Blu-Tack'/'Blu-Tacked'
 *   Bluetooth – Bluetooth SIG trademark.
 Note capitalisation and only use as an adjective.
 *   BMP – bitmap.
 *   boot ROM - a small piece of memory containing the first code executed by the processor on startup